 - In 2019 Samer Khamaiseh was the first student to defend his dissertation.

-- As of Spring 2022, there are 66 students enrolled in the program working under the supervision of faculty in the following departments:
+- As of Fall 2023, there are 68 students enrolled in the program working under the supervision of faculty in the following departments:

 I Chose Boise State Because There is a Diverse Community of Students